-5 Sure Ways to Avoid COVID in 2021, According to a Doctor
+5 Sure Ways to Avoid COVID Now, According to a Doctor

-It's January 2nd today and I'm writing this, thinking about New Year's Resolutions, as a doctor and a human.
-Have you made yours?
+It's the end of January and I'm writing this, thinking about New Year's Resolutions, as a doctor and a human.
+Did you make any?
 And perhaps already broken them?!?
 I would like you to think about the 5 things in this post—not as New Year's Resolutions exactly, but as a code of practice for 2021.
 A set of safety signposts.
 If you follow the signposts, they will reduce your risk of COVID-19.
-Consider them 5 things you can do to keep COVID-safe in 2021.
+Consider them 5 things you can do to keep COVID-safe.
 Read on—and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had Coronavirus.

 Get the COVID-19 Vaccine